So you've got your nice big spaceship, but you have one big problem — fuel. It's heavy and runs out real quick.

-So you've got your nice big spaceship, but you have one big problem — fuel.
-It's heavy and runs out real quick.**

->

-> - The Japanese IKAROS (Interplanetary Kite-craft Accelerated by Radiation Of the Sun) space probe was launched in 2010.
+- The Japanese IKAROS (Interplanetary Kite-craft Accelerated by Radiation of the Sun) space probe was launched in 2010.
 It was the first spacecraft to use a solar sail as its main method of control (a traditional chemical rocket placed the probe on its Venus flyby trajectory) and was the first interplanetary solar sail spacecraft.
-The craft's journey to Venus was intended to test the sail's control system - LCD panels on the sail itself can adjust their reflectivity, giving the craft a method of attitude control.
+The craft's journey to Venus was intended to test the sail's control system — LCD panels on the sail itself can adjust their reflectivity, giving the craft a method of attitude control.
 Cycling the panels on and off also allows the spacecraft to control its rotational speed.
-Currently JAXA, the Japanese space agency, is waiting for the spacecraft to awake from hibernation, as its 10-month heliocentric orbit includes 7 months when the spacecraft's solar panels cannot receive enough energy.
+Since its launch in 2010, IKAROS has completed its original mission successfully and now orbits the Sun once every ten months, periodically waking up and transmitting data back to Earth.

-> - NASA's first attempt at launching a solar sail-powered craft was much less ambitious- the NanoSail-D mission was designed to test a solar sail in low Earth orbit.
+- NASA's first attempt at launching a solar sail-powered craft was much less ambitious- the NanoSail-D mission was designed to test a solar sail in low Earth orbit.
 The first launch in 2008 failed, destroying the probe; however, a launch spare was modified and improved to become NanoSail-D2, which was launched successfully in 2010, after IKAROS was launched.
 Unlike IKAROS, NanoSail-D2 does not exist anymore — it reentered the atmosphere and burned up as planned.

-> - Although NanoSail-D2 was NASA's replacement for NanoSail-D, the original NanoSail-D mission was handed to the non-profit Planetary Society.
+- Although NanoSail-D2 was NASA's replacement for NanoSail-D, the original NanoSail-D mission was handed to the non-profit Planetary Society.
 NanoSail-D was renamed LightSail-1, and although NanoSail-D's successor had been launched successfully in 2010, LightSail-1 launched in May 2015 and although battling problems and gaps in communication, it completed the mission successfully and entered the Earth's atmosphere in June 2015 (presumably burning in it).
 LightSail-2 launched in June 2019, and entered the athmosphere in November 2022.

-> - Proposed as a far less dangerous method of dealing with a meteor heading towards Earth than launching a giant nuke at it.
+- Proposed as a far less dangerous method of dealing with a meteor heading towards Earth than launching a giant nuke at it.
 A robot spacecraft would attach a solar sail which would gradually pull it off course — if the meteor is caught early, even the minuscule acceleration from a solar sail is enough to change its trajectory substantially by the time it comes close to Earth.